opinderkaur/opinderkaur.github.io/_pages/research.md

     I estimate the impact of a large-scale adult literacy program on child health.
 Beginning in 2009, the government of India phased in a literacy campaign targeting rural women in districts with an adult female literacy rate of 50 percent or below.
 I exploit this eligibility threshold in a regression discontinuity design.
 Using variation around the cutoff, I find mothers eligible for the program have less malnourished children, likely driven by increased labor force participation of mothers and a diverse diet intake for their children.
 I do not find evidence for changes in fertility behavior and utilization of healthcare services through which literacy programs might affect child health.
 The results translate to a large social gain induced by favorable child health outcomes, suggesting additional scope for well-designed adult literacy programs in developing countries to raise overall welfare.

-* Teacher Value Added Spillovers on Non-cognitive Abilities
+* Teacher Value-Added Spillovers: How Far They Transcend?

 * [Does Certification Increased the Returns to Human Capital?
 A Field Experiment in India](https://www.povertyactionlab.org/initiative-project/does-certification-increase-returns-human-capital-field-experiment-india) (with Sarojini Hirshleifer and Deepshikha Batheja)
 *Funded by: J-PAL Post-Primary Education Fund*